koalacoding/yoBlog/README.md

 23. The user can now confirm login/registration by pressing the Enter key.
 24. The user can now modify his blog's title, description and their color.
 25. Added the "newPost" view.
+26. User's posts are now shown in 'blogViewer'.

 ## To do.
 * Originally limit the number of posts shown on a blog page.
 If the user scrolls down,